 The Information Technology (IT) Department secures and manages technology to support the university's academic and administrative mission.
 Computer users enjoy the benefits of a completely wired campus with a high-speed connection to the Internet.
-There are computer labs in five of our six buildings on the Virginia Beach campus and one computer lab at the DC Campus (through the academic year 2007-08).
+There are computer labs in four of our six buildings.
 Lab computers are equipped with productivity software (Microsoft Office Suite, web publishing software, and other specialized software) as well as Internet access.
 Network ports are available in multiple locations to facilitate the utilization of notebook PCs for Internet research and communication.
-Wireless Internet access is available in specific areas in all buildings at the Virginia Beach campus and on all floors at the DC Campus.
+Wireless Internet access is available in specific areas in all buildings.
 The IT Department also maintains all university servers and web-enabled services, which enable students to register for classes online, check financial accounts, access electronic information from the University Library, and engage in distance education via the Internet.